Frix-G/tas-frontend-challenge/README.md

 For now I've putted the docker integration on hold since it was taking more time than expected The monorepo makes it a little more complicated than usual

+## What's next ?

+Here a set of ideas that could be applied

+1. Create a micro front-end to manage "favourite teams" with a zustand state / store that can be shared with the main app
+2. Put the API behind an api gateway to protect it and for example limit number of request by second
+3. Add git hooks to prevent devs to push code that can't build or if the linter fails

 ## Useful Links